Student Conduct Philosophy

-Hold–Failure to meet with an RCC or failure to complete assigned sanctions by the deadline may result in a hold being placed on the student’s account.
+- Hold–Failure to meet with an RCC/SCCR or to complete assigned sanctions by the deadline may result in a hold being placed on the student’s account.
 This hold will affect a student being able to register for classes.
-A student can check for a hold by logging in to their CSU Chico Portal.
+A student can check for a hold by logging in to their CSU, Chico Portal.

-Relocation–University Housing reserves the right to relocate a resident to a different community if their behavior is proving detrimental in their current residence.
+- Relocation–University Housing reserves the right to relocate a resident to a different community if their behavior is proving detrimental to their current community.
 Relocation from one community may also include a ban from that community within a given time frame.

 - Restitution–Compensation for loss or damage.
 This may take the form of appropriate service and/or monetary or material replacement.

 - Risk of UH Probation–Notification to student that due to their behavioral history they are nearing UH Probation.

 - UH Probation–Any further violations of the UH Policy Guide may result in deferred termination or termination of the student’s license agreement.

 University Housing Appeal Process

-A student may choose to write an appeal after the outcome of an incident has been determined.
+A student may choose to submit an appeal after the outcome of an incident has been determined.
 Students must write and submit the appeal on their own behalf within three (3) working days of being sent their outcome letter.
 Appeals written and submitted by anyone other than the student will not be accepted.